isomerpages/moe-compassvalepri/_the-cvps-way/Character & Citizenship/Sexuality Education.md

 #### **Information for Parents**
 8\.
 Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9\.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be communicated to parents via Parents Gateway.
+This form will be communicated to parents at the start of the year and is also downloadable [here](/files/2025_SEd___Annex_A.pdf).
+The completed opt-out form is to be emailed to Mdm Alinda at alinda_ahmed@moe.edu.sg by 10 Feb 2025.

 10\.
-Parents can contact the school at 6388 2819 or through email at&nbsp;[cvps@moe.edu.sg](mailto:cvps@moe.edu.sg)&nbsp;for discussion or to seek clarification about the school’s Sexuality Education programme.
+Parents can contact the school at 6388 2819 OR &nbsp;[cvps@moe.edu.sg](mailto:cvps@moe.edu.sg)&nbsp;for discussion or to seek clarification about the school’s Sexuality Education programme.